oroinc/documentation/commerce/dev_guide/integration/index.rst

 Below are examples of requests and errors.

 Example 2.
-Wrong input type
+Wrong Input Type
 """""""""""""""""""""""""""

 A string value is passed as an input to a filter which can contain only integer values.